Synapse-Cmf/synapse-cmf/README.md

 This repository is Synapse-Cmf project developpement one.
 All developpement process and pull requests have to be done here.

-All built-in bundles are mirrored into external read-only repositories :
+All built-in bundles are mirrored into external read-only repositories, for single using :

  - [SynapseCmfBundle](https://github.com/synapse-cmf/SynapseCmfBundle)
  - [SynapseAdminBundle](https://github.com/synapse-cmf/SynapseAdminBundle)
  - [SynapsePageBundle](https://github.com/synapse-cmf/SynapsePageBundle)
  - [SynapseDemoBundle](https://github.com/synapse-cmf/SynapseDemoBundle)

-# Documentation
+## Documentation

 A full featured website is comming, but documentation draft is available [there](/docs).